Seven Trump Administration America First Wins in 2019

 In May, Secretary Perdue stepped foot in Utah making it his 50th state visited since becoming Secretary.
 Since being sworn in, he has traveled nearly 160,000 miles, held over 220 town hall discussions and roundtables, and visited nearly 100 farms across the country listening to America’s farmers, ranchers, foresters, and producers.
 Throughout his travels, Secretary Perdue has met with a number of folks who have had specific problems when it comes to working with the federal government.
 The Secretary has taken those concerns back to Washington, D.C. and has worked to deliver concrete solutions to the problems facing farmers, ranchers, foresters, and producers.
 Watch this video to hear from some of the people Secretary Perdue has delivered for since visiting them and check out this Medium website to learn more about Secretary Perdue’s journey to all 50 states.

-#3 DOE: The United States Department of Energy also had many accomplishments in 2019.
+The United States Department of Energy also had many accomplishments in 2019.
 It’s report, published on December 10, can be read here.

 Some of the highlights include: